pksunkara/npm-police/README.md

 A module dependency version policing tool.
 It goes through all your repositories on github which has package.json.
 Then it analyzes the dependencies and reports back to you about all the outdated packages.

-It also suggests corrections to your package.json file in certain cases.
+It also can suggest corrections to your package.json file in certain cases.

 ## Installation
 Install police globally from npm registry by typing the following command